 Prior to Hurricane Katrina, Givonna served as Music Director/Cantor at St. Rose of Lima Church, and Director of Education for the Louisiana Philharmonic Orchestra.

-She has been the cantor at Holy Name of Jesus Catholic Church on St. Charles Avenue, and at many other churches around the city.
+She has served as cantor at Holy Name of Jesus Catholic Church on St. Charles Avenue, and at many other churches around the city.

 Ms. Joseph, a Loyola University alumna, has studied with Charles Paddock, Philip and Ellen Frohnmayer, George Shirley (Metropolitan Opera, University of Michigan), Patricia O'Neill (LSU), and Kathleen Kaun (Rice University).